Reyansh14/snake-game/README.md

 I plan on adding some more to the program to make it more fun.

+# Can you beat my HIGH SCORE: 55

 # TO DO:

 Add sounds, give player the option to change the size of the board, and look into adding fun powerups that give the snake various abilities (extra lives, invincibility, etc.)